Pentagon shoots down US Customs and Border Protection drone with laser system, lawmakers say

 By Pete Muntean, Alexandra Skores, Katherine Dautrich, CNN

-Washington (CNN) — The US military used a controversial anti-drone laser system to shoot down a unmanned aircraft operated by US Customs and Border Protection in Texas, according to congressional representatives.
+Washington (CNN) — The US military used an anti-drone laser system to shoot down a unmanned aircraft operated by US Customs and Border Protection in Texas, according to congressional representatives.

+The incident comes just weeks after use of a laser system near El Paso led to confusion and exposed communication lapses among several US agencies.

 “Our heads are exploding over the news that DoD reportedly shot down a Customs and Border Protection drone using a high risk counter-unmanned aircraft system,” three Democrats on the House Committee on Transportation and Infrastructure said in a statement.

+“This reported engagement occurred when the Department of War employed counter-unmanned aircraft system authorities to mitigate a seemingly threatening unmanned aerial system operating within military airspace,” the statement said.

+“The engagement took place far away from populated areas and there were no commercial aircraft in the vicinity,” the agencies added.
+“These agencies will continue to work on increased cooperation and communication to prevent such incidents in the future.”

-As a result of the incident, the Federal Aviation Administration implemented a temporary flight restriction Thursday evening above the town of Fort Hancock, Texas, to “ensure safety.”
+As a result of the incident, the FAA implemented a temporary flight restriction starting Thursday evening above the town of Fort Hancock, Texas, to “ensure safety.”

-The small town is about 50 miles south of El Paso, Texas, along the Mexican border.
+The small town is about 50 miles south of El Paso, along the Mexican border.

 The top Democrat on the House committee Rick Larsen, along with Reps.
 André Carson and Bennie Thompson were notified of the shoot down Thursday through official channels, a congressional source tells CNN.